shubhambelbase/IP_Camera_Pro/README.md

 This isn't just a camera app; it's a **pocket security system**.
 Vibe coded to feel like a sci-fi gadget, it uses a cyberpunk interface to deliver real-world utility.

-Built entirely in the flow state, it pushes the limits of what a web browser can do—handling video streams, motion detection, and peer-to-peer data syncing without a single backend server.
+Built entirely in the flow state, **v3.0 (Ultimate)** pushes the limits of what a web browser can do—handling video streams, motion detection, and **full bi-directional hardware control** without a single backend server.

 ## 💡 What It Does